 In 1966 the island called “Más a Tierra” was renamed to Robinson Crusoe Island and is no longer uninhabited.
-About 600 people live in the island now and it contains modern day conveniences such a satellite internet connection and an airstrip.
+About 600 people live on the island now and it contains modern-day conveniences such a satellite internet connection and an airstrip.
 However, real uninhabited islands can still be found around the world and will continue to inspire writers, movie makers and… bloggers.

 10. Auckland Islands

 An archipelago is formed by the Auckland Islands from the New Zealand Sub-Antarctic Islands.
 On Enderby Island, traces of Polynesian settlement dating back to the 13th century have been found.
 This is the most southerly Polynesians settlement ever discovered.
 In 1806, the uninhabited islands were rediscovered as a deserted island by a whaling vessel.

 9. Mu Ko Ang Thong